Elastic Graphs: Reduced and taut maps

 If $f_1$ is not locally taut, repeat the process, with $f_1$ in place of $f_0$.
 Our initial representative $f_0$ gives an upper bound on $n_{f_i}(e)$ for all~$e$.
 There are only finitely many linear combinations of the non-zero weights of edges of~$W$ to get a value less than this bound.
 At each step $n_f$ strictly decreases on at least one edge, so the process terminates in finite time. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:maxflow-mincut}] We first prove the equivalence of the four conditions on taut maps. (\ref{item:mf-taut}) implies~(\ref{item:mf-locally-taut}) is obvious.

 To see that (\ref{item:mf-locally-taut}) implies~(\ref{item:mf-tt}), suppose $f$ is locally taut.
-Then for each singular value $y \in \Gamma$, the local model for $f$ at~$y$ carries a weighted train track compatible with~$f$ by Proposition~\ref{prop:maxflow-mincut-local}.
-Define a weighted train track~$T$ and map $t \co T \to W$ by assembling these local models following the pattern of~$W$, leaving $W$ unchanged outside of the local models.
+Then for each singular value $y \in \Gamma$, the local model for $f$ at~$y$ carries a balanced train track compatible with~$f$ by Proposition~\ref{prop:maxflow-mincut-local}.
+Define a balanced train track~$T$ and map $t \co T \to W$ by assembling these local models following the pattern of~$W$, leaving $W$ unchanged outside of the local models.
 Then $(T,t)$ is the desired train track carried by~$W$, with $T$ a subgraph of~$W$.

 Proposition~\ref{prop:tt-curve} shows that (\ref{item:mf-tt}) implies~(\ref{item:mf-curve}).

 Lemma~\ref{lem:carry-curve-taut} shows that (\ref{item:mf-curve}) implies~(\ref{item:mf-taut}).

 Now if $[f]$ is any homotopy class, by Lemma~\ref{lem:exist-local-taut} there is a locally taut element of~$[f]$, which by the above equivalences is also globally taut.